Ontamarama: Development

 According to Atlus USA, Ontamarama was a worthy project for them to take on because "it stood out as a lively and fun game that is easy to learn, yet challenging to master."

 The North American version of the game has almost all the same songs as the Japanese release.
 However, a few songs had to be dropped due to licensing issues.

+Reception

-ReceptionOntamarama received "average" reviews according to the review aggregation website Metacritic.
+Ontamarama received "average" reviews according to the review aggregation website Metacritic.
 IGN felt that the gameplay was too complicated, but that the game had plenty of charm.
 Aaron Kaluszka, a reviewer from Nintendo World Report, said, "Ontamarama is certainly no Elite Beat Agents, but its style of gameplay is definitely unique."
 In Japan, Famitsu gave it a score of one seven, one four, and two sixes, for a total of 23 out of 40.